shanto1994/Bike-Sales-Analysis/README.md

 1. Created pivot table and put gernder column in row and income in value and change it to avegare.
 Then added Purchased Bike column in columns field. created a bar chart so we can see purchaed bike based on average income.
 It is clear that poeple who make more money tends to buy bike. created a bar chart for visualization.
-2. created another pivot table, put purchased bike column in column and value, add commute distance in mile. we see that people covering short distances tends to buy bikes.
+2. Created another pivot table, put purchased bike column in column and value, add commute distance in mile. we see that people covering short distances tends to buy bikes.
 Create a line chart for visualization.
-3. created another pivot table and put age group in rows field, purchased bike column in columns and values and see middle aged people buy more bikes. create a line chart for visualization.
+3. Created another pivot table and put age group in rows field, purchased bike column in columns and values and see middle aged people buy more bikes. create a line chart for visualization.

-added 3 slicers based on marital status, Region and Education.
+Added 3 slicers based on marital status, Region and Education.
 We make connections to all the pivot table, so we can interact all the visualizations based on marital status, education and region.